Using the Parquet File Format with Impala Tables

 ALTER TABLE table_name SET SERDE 'parquet.hive.serde.ParquetHiveSerDe'; ALTER TABLE table_name SET FILEFORMAT INPUTFORMAT "parquet.hive.DeprecatedParquetInputFormat" OUTPUTFORMAT "parquet.hive.DeprecatedParquetOutputFormat";

 Impala 1.1.1 and higher can reuse Parquet data files created by Hive, without any action required.

 Impala supports the scalar data types that you can encode in a Parquet data file, but not composite or nested types such as maps or arrays.
 If any column of a table uses such an unsupported data type, Impala cannot access that table.

 If you copy Parquet data files between nodes, or even between different directories on the same node, make sure to preserve the block size by using the command hadoop distcp -pb.
 To verify that the block size was preserved, issue the command hdfs fsck -blocks HDFS_path_of_impala_table_dir and check that the average block size is at or near 256 MB (or whatever other size is defined by the PARQUET_FILE_SIZE query option)..
 (The hadoop distcp operation typically leaves some directories behind, with names matching _distcp_logs_*, that you can delete from the destination directory afterward.)
-See the Hadoop DistCP Guide for details.
+Issue the command hadoop distcp for details about distcp command syntax.

 How Parquet Data Files Are Organized